smallstep/step-ssh-example/README.md

 ✔ SSH Agent: yes
 ```

 Conveniently `step` CLI add your SSH user cert to your local `ssh agent`.
-Now you will be able login up until four hours later (default) when the cert expires.
+Now you will be able to login up until four hours later (default) when the cert expires.

 ```
 $ ssh-add -l